 Why It Is Done

-A hysterosalpingogram is done to:
+A hysterosalpingogram (HSG) is done

-may cause severe scarring of the fallopian tubes and block the tubes, preventing pregnancy.
-Occasionally the dye used during a hysterosalpingogram will push through and open a blocked tube.
+may cause severe scarring of the fallopian tubes and block the tubes.
+This can prevent pregnancy.
+Once in a while, the dye used during the HSG will push through and open a blocked tube.